ansible/ansible/docs/docsite/rst/windows_winrm.rst

     Set-Item -Path WSMan:\localhost\Service\Auth\Certificate -Value $true

 ..
-Note:: Encrypted private key's cannot be used as the urllib3 library that
+Note:: Encrypted private keys cannot be used as the urllib3 library that
-    is used by Ansible for WinRM does not support this functionality as of yet.
+    is used by Ansible for WinRM does not support this functionality.

 Generate a Certificate
 ++++++++++++++++++++++
-Before mapping a certificate to a local user it first needs to be generated.
+A certificate must be generated before it can be mapped to a local user.
 This can be done using one of the following methods:

-* With OpenSSL
+* OpenSSL
-* With PowerShell by using the ``New-SelfSignedCertificate`` cmdlet
+* PowerShell, using the ``New-SelfSignedCertificate`` cmdlet
-* With Active Directory Certificate Services
+* Active Directory Certificate Services

-Active Directory Certificate is beyond of scope in this documentation but may be the best option to use when running in a domain environment.
+Active Directory Certificate Services is beyond of scope in this documentation but may be the best option to use when running in a domain environment.
 For more information, see the `Active Directory Certificate Services documentation <https://technet.microsoft.com/en-us/library/cc732625(v=ws.11).aspx>`_.